 It also speeds up your metabolic rate meaning you burn calories and convert energy after and more efficiently even when you're not working out.
 When your calorie count is in a deficit it will start converting fat deposits into energy, increasing your weight loss.
 The more calorie burn, the better your results after exercise.

 A weighted vest can really transform the results you're seeing from your workout routine.
 There is plenty of data to corroborate the benefits for your physique, agility, and endurance.
-Although it may be tempting to go hard and fast, it's really important that you build to increase the weight slowly over time to avoid injuring your neck, shoulders, and back.
+Although it may be tempting to go hard and fast (especially cardio activities), it's really important that you build to increase the weight slowly over time to avoid injuring your neck, shoulders, and back.

 As the weighted vest distributes the weight evenly around your core, it will help you build all your torso muscles at once, while doing a variety of daily exercises from running to groceries!
 It will transform the ordinary into an intense workout, and help you build mass and lose fat faster than simply lifting weights.